LukeShortCloud/rootpages/src/linux_commands/virtualization.rst

    "--name", "create guest vm name", ""
    "--memory", "allocate RAM", ""
    "--vcpus", "allocate CPUs", ""
-   "--disk [specify the partition to use for the vm", "" "--disk path=<PATH>,bus=virtio,cache=none", "use a disc and utilize the faster VirtIO drivers", "" "--network=bridge:<BRIDGE_DEVICE>,model=virtio", "use a network bridge with the faster VirtIO drivers", "" "--location", "network location of the tree file for the OS installation information", ""
+   "--disk", "specify the partition to use for the vm", "" "--disk path=<PATH>,bus=virtio,cache=none", "use a disc and utilize the faster VirtIO drivers", "" "--network=bridge:<BRIDGE_DEVICE>,model=virtio", "use a network bridge with the faster VirtIO drivers", "" "--location", "network location of the tree file for the OS installation information", ""